idleberg/atom-expose-commands/README.md

 [![CircleCI](https://flat.badgen.net/circleci/github/idleberg/atom-expose-commands)](https://circleci.com/gh/idleberg/atom-expose-commands)
 [![David](https://flat.badgen.net/david/dep/idleberg/atom-expose-commands)](https://david-dm.org/idleberg/atom-expose-commands)

-Let's get this straight from the beginning: chance are that **you don't need this package**.
+Let's get this straight from the beginning: chances are that **you don't need this package**.
 It's aimed at the top 1% of the weirdest Atom users out there or, more likely, Atom developers.
-As the tagline suggests, it lets you package commands to the built-in console – who even does that?
-Seriously!
+As the tagline suggests, it lets you run package commands to the built-in development console – who even does that?
+Nobody!

 ## Installation